-From our Kingwood eye care center, TSO also serves patients from Humble, Porter, Atascocita, New Caney and Pandora as well as the entire North Houston area.
+From our Kingwood eye care center, TSO also serves patients from Humble, Porter, Atascocita, and New Caney as well as the entire North Houston area.
 Book an appointment with us, today.
 If you have a moment, please give us your feedback about our site and your experiences with our Kingwood eye care center.

 Q&A with Dr. Owens

 When I read a label on food items, I need to move it further away from me.
 What’s happening?

 Presbyopia is when the crystalline lens of your eye loses flexibility making it difficult to focus on close objects.
 Symptoms of presbyopia may start to occur in early to mid-40s.
 Patients often come in when “their arms are too short” to read small print on labels or prescription medications.
 It is a naturally occurring process of maturing eyes and cannot be prevented.
 Reading glasses, progressive (no line bifocals) lenses, and multifocal contacts are some of the lenses we use to help with presbyopia.